Sell Your House Fast:

-- What a buyer (that has a property to sell) has offered you.
+- What any prospective buyers (that have property to sell) have offered you.

-- What an estate agent gives you as their opinion of value.
+- What an agent gives you as their opinion of value.

 - An RICS valuation (although if the only interest in your property is from a buyer that requires a mortgage, then to all intensive purposes this IS fair market value).